Piebee007/Setting-up-a-world-in-Gazebo/README.md

     `cd launch`

     `gedit load_world_into_gazebo.launch.py`
-2. Add this code (the file is also in the repository):
+2. Add the code from the _load_world_into_gazebo.launch.py_ file which is in the repository